BioGeMT/ParaDISM/README.md

 # Homology Mapper Pipeline

 Read-mapping and refinement workflow for highly homologous genomic regions.
-The pipeline aligns paired-end reads with MAFFT/Bowtie2/BWA-MEM2/Minimap2, maps alignments back to multiple-sequence alignments (MSAs), filters for uniquely supported reference sequences, and emits gene-specific FASTQ/BAM outputs.
+The pipeline aligns paired-end reads, maps alignments back to multiple-sequence alignments, refines the mapping for uniquely supported reads and reference sequences, and produces gene-specific FASTQ/BAM outputs.

 ## Prerequisites